Skip to main content

 • Failure to register, or late registration, may lead to penalties.

-• Companies planning to hire employees must register with the Istituto Nazionale della Previdenza Sociale (INPS) to obtain a registration number.
-This number enables INPS to track the company’s social security contributions for employees.
+• Companies planning to hire employees must register with the Istituto Nazionale della Previdenza Sociale (INPS) to obtain the relevant employer position.
+This enables INPS to track the company’s social security contributions for employees.

-• Registration should occur immediately after hiring the first employee, and different contribution rates apply based on the company’s sector and employee classification (white or blue-collar, executives, expatriates, etc.).
+• Different contribution rates apply based on the company’s sector and employee classification.

-Companies must also register with the Labor Office to receive a username and password for submitting notifications related to employee hiring and terminations.
+Companies must also use the mandatory communications system for submitting notifications related to employee hiring, variation, and termination.

-• Hiring Notifications: Must be submitted electronically through the Labor Office portal by the day before employment begins.
+• Hiring Notifications: Must be submitted electronically through the mandatory communications system by the day before employment begins, except in limited urgent cases.

 • Termination Notifications: Must be submitted electronically within five days after the end of employment.
 Late notifications can incur penalties.

-• Before commencing work activities with employees, companies must register with INAIL to obtain a registration number that identifies the company and each workplace.
+• Before commencing work activities with employees, companies must register with INAIL for insurance against workplace injuries and occupational diseases where applicable.

-• Companies are assigned a specific risk classification and contribution rate, which ranges from 0.4% to 9% of the gross salary, based on the type of activities performed.
+• Companies are assigned a specific risk classification and contribution rate based on the type of activities performed.

 • Both late registration and late payment of premiums result in penalties.